 American Bible Society trains pastors and others to facilitate online Trauma Healing groups.
 NAE Financial Health brings online training to address financial sustainability for pastors and churches.
 The Billy Graham Center developed a robust resource center for pastor resiliency.
 And, the Humanitarian Disaster Institute created a Spiritual First Aid manual, online courses and more to help churches provide spiritual and emotional care to their members.
 These are FREE tools for sustained ministry during and after coronavirus.

 The NAE is partnering with the Humanitarian Disaster Institute at Wheaton College to provide tools for your ministry to faithfully plan and prepare for the impact of COVID-19.
 On its coronavirus webpage, HDI offers a free step-by-step, research-informed and faith-based planning manual for churches, as well as links to articles and resources.

-We invite you to join us every Friday at 12 p.m.
-CST for a free webinar.
-In these weekly webinars, we will share research, resources and essential tools as this public health crisis unfolds.
+We invite you to join us for regular free webinars.
+In these webinars, we will share research, resources and essential tools as this public health crisis unfolds.
 You’ll also gain insights into how to address the fear and anxiety that many people currently feel.

 Listen in to Today’s Conversation with NAE President Walter Kim and guests for information and inspiration.